keeth/clj-exif-orientation/README.md

       )

 **transform-byte-array** takes a byte array of image data and returns a byte array with orientation performed, and EXIF metadata stripped.
-If parsing your byte array fails, or if EXIF metadata is missing, or if the image is already in orientation 1, **transform-byte-array** will return the original bytes.
+If parsing your byte array fails or EXIF metadata is missing, or if the image is already in orientation 1, **transform-byte-array** will return the original bytes.

 ## TODO